MoritzBlumer/color_correction/README.md

 ###  Step 1:  Set up working directories for batch correction

-Setup three directories: one containing the RAW images to be corrected (e.g. "raw"), one where ```batch_correct.py``` will save the color and exposure-corrected output TIFF files (e.g. "tiff") and one where a PNG image with a visualization of the color card detection (see Fig. 1) will be saved (e.g. "review").
-Images in review are not color-corrected and should be manually checked to make sure the color card was detected correctly.
-Below is an exemplary directory structure.
+Setup three directories: one containing the RAW images to be corrected (e.g. "raw"), one where ```batch_correct.py``` will save the color and exposure-corrected output TIFF files (e.g. "tiff") and one where a PNG image with a visualization of the color card detection (see Fig. 1) will be saved per input file (e.g. "review").
+The purpose of the PNG images written to the review directory is to manually check that the color card was detected correctly in each image.

+Below is an exemplary directory structure:
 ```
 ├── raw
 │   ├── image_01.ARW